blockades/dark-crystal-standalone/README.md

-# Infinite-game
+# Dark-Crystal

-weave things with your friends stay alive as long as you can
+back up secrets by weaving them into your relationships

 ```
 npm install